Carl Schurz: American Civil War

 Following Gettysburg, Schurz's division was deployed to Tennessee and participated in the Battle of Chattanooga.
 There he served with the future Senator Joseph B. Foraker, John Patterson Rea, and Luther Morris Buchwalter, brother to Morris Lyon Buchwalter.
 Senator Charles Sumner (R-MA) was a Congressional observer during the Chattanooga Campaign.
-Later, he was put in command of a Corps of Instruction at Nashville.
+Later, Schurz was put in command of a Corps of Instruction at Nashville.
 He briefly returned to active service, where in the last months of the war he was with Sherman's army in North Carolina as chief of staff of Henry Slocum's Army of Georgia.
 He resigned from the army after the war ended in April 1865.

 In the summer of 1865, President Andrew Johnson sent Schurz through the South to study conditions.
 They then quarreled because Schurz supported General Slocum's order forbidding the organization of militia in Mississippi.
 Schurz delivered a report to the U.S. Senate documenting conditions in the South which concluded that Reconstruction had succeeded in restoring the basic functioning of government but failed in restoring the loyalty of the people and protecting the rights of the newly legally emancipated who were still considered the slaves of society.
 It called for a national commitment to maintaining control over the South until free labor was secure, arguing that without national action, Black Codes and violence including numerous extrajudicial killings documented by Schurz were likely to continue.
 The report was ignored by the President, but it helped fuel the movement pushing for a larger congressional role in Reconstruction and holding Southern states to higher standards.

 Newspaper career

 In 1866, Schurz moved to Detroit, where he was chief editor of the Detroit Post.
 The following year, he moved to St. Louis, becoming editor and joint proprietor with Emil Preetorius of the German-language Westliche Post (Western Post), where he hired Joseph Pulitzer as a cub reporter.
-In the winter of 1867–1868, he traveled in Germany; his account of his interview with Otto von Bismarck is one of the most interesting chapters of his Reminiscences.
-He spoke against "repudiation" of war debts and for "honest money"—code for going back on the gold standard—during the Presidential campaign of 1868.
+In the winter of 1867–1868, he traveled in Germany; and gave an account of his interview with Otto von Bismarck in his Reminiscences.
+He spoke against "repudiation" of war debts and for "honest money"—code for going back on the gold standard—during the presidential campaign of 1868.